svnm/react-native-android-fragment-example/README.md

 import java.util.List;
 ```

-Perform a “Sync Project files with Gradle” operation.
+Perform a "Sync Project files with Gradle" operation.

 ### Step 3.
 Add a FrameLayout for the React Native Fragment